gotchoices/MyCHIPs/doc/learn-users.md

 represents the public key of a server process that handles business on behalf of the MyCHIPs user.

-Together, the CID and agent form a more complete MyCHIPs address that may be presented like this:
+Together, the CID and agent form a basic MyCHIPs address normally presented like this:
 ```
   suzie:6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE
 ```